What should I look for in a Brazilian Jiu Jitsu school?

 What do I wear to class?

 Bring flip flops or sandals!
 On gi days, you can change into a gi at the academy.
 Some people prefer to wear their go bottoms and just throw on their gi top at the school.
-We have a mixed gender locker room with two designated curtain areas or one can use the bathroom.
+We have a men’s and women’s locker room and bathroom (no showers).
 You can wear a rash-guard under, especially if you are a hairy bear type.
 Bring a water bottle.

 How do I earn stripes and belts?

 It takes an average of 10-12 years to earn a black belt in BJJ.
-Show up to as many classes as your body/schedule allows, and it will slowly happen.
+Show up to as many classes as your body/schedule allows (we have a attendance tracking system), and it will slowly happen.
 We do have some objective testing standards by memorized techniques, but other factors include mat time, athletic ability, technique retention, tournament results (though this is not a requirement, by any means!), and being a good person on and off the mats.
 Everyone has their own journey!

 Proper hygiene for BJJ: